fede6590/Reality_Defender/question_01/question_01.md

 ---------- real
 ---------- fake

-The .zip file for the dataset will be sent by email but it can also be downloaded here:
+The .zip file for the obtained subset will be sent by email.